wangaochongzz/StreetLightsSolarPotentialAssess/README.md

 # StreetLightsSolarPotentialAssess

 This library is used to store data and code for evaluating the solar potential of streetlights through Street View imagery and deep learning.
-The operating environment used to develop the code for this library is Windows 11, Python 3.7 and pytorch.
+The operating environment used to develop the code for this library is Windows 11, Pytorch 3.10 and Python 3.7.

 ### 1. The streetlight_detection folder holds example data and models for detecting streetlight heads and extracting poles.